AERPAW-Platform-Control/aerpaw-cicd/README.md

-# AERPAW CI/CD with Gitea
+# AERPAW CI/CD with Jenkins and Gitea

 **WORK IN PROGRESS**